paliarush/magento2-vagrant-for-developers/README.md

         ```

         :information_source: NFS will be used by default to sync your project files with guest.
 On some hosts Vagrant cannot configure NFS properly, in this case it is possible to deploy project without NFS by setting `use_nfs` option in [config.yaml](local.config/config.yaml.dist) to `0`

+      1. Use `vagrant-magento` directory as project root in PHP Storm (not `vagrant-magento/magento2ce`).
+This is important, because in this case PHP Storm will be configured automatically by [init_project.sh](init_project.sh)

 ### Default credentials and settings
 Some of default settings are available for override.
 These settings can be found in the file [local.config/config.yaml.dist](local.config/config.yaml.dist).